WHY DOES IT MATTER?

 - Having received transplanted organs.

-- Diseases requiring long-term medication or replacement therapy.
+- Diseases requiring long-term medication or replacement therapy (except Hypothyroidism).

 I USED TO TAKE DRUGS, CAN I STILL JOIN?

-If you've used drugs in the past, it won't normally stop you from joining the Army, but after you join, you must not misuse drugs.
+After joining the Army, you must not use recreational drugs.
 The Army carries out random, compulsory drugs testing, and you can expect to be tested while you're in training.
-If you fail any of the tests, you'll probably be discharged.
+If you fail any of the tests, you're very likely be discharged.